codebeast77/greyatomlib/greyatomlib/feature_selection/q02_best_k_features/README.md

 ## Write a function `percentile_k_features` that:

-- Should return a list of features which are retained.
+- Should return a list of features which fall under the k-th percentile.